Robust Upper Bounds for Adversarial Training: Introduction

-A recent strand of research has been to leverage upper bounds of the adversarial loss to improve adversarial robustness.
+Given the lack of an exact and tractable reformulation of the adversarial loss, a recent strand of research has been to leverage upper bounds to improve adversarial robustness.
 These upper bounds provide security guarantees against adversarial attacks, even new ones, by finding a mathematical proof that a network is not susceptible to any attack, e.g.~\citep{dathathri2020enabling,raghunathan2018semidefinite,katz2017reluplex,tjeng2019evaluating,bunel2017unified,anderson2020strong,singh2018fast,zhang2018efficient,weng2018towards,gehr2018ai2,dvijotham2018dual,lecuyer2019certified,cohen2019certified}.
-The upper bounds have also been incorporated in the training of adversarial defenses. \cite{wong2018provable} for instance, find an upper bound for the adversarial loss by considering the polytope generated by adversarial examples with bounded norm and minimizing the loss over a convex polytope that contains it.
+Replacing the standard loss with these upper bounds during training is a common technique for obtaining adversarial defenses. \cite{wong2018provable} for instance, find an upper bound for the adversarial loss by applying linear relaxations in the network and computing a convex polytope that contains all possible values for the last layer given adversarial examples with bounded norm.
 An upper bound on the adversarial loss is also computed in \cite{raghunathan2018certified} by solving instead a semidefinite program.
 Other more scalable and effective methods based on minimizing an upper bound of the adversarial loss have been introduced~\citep{gowal2019scalable,balunovic2019adversarial,mirman2018differentiable,dvijotham2018training,wong2018scaling,zhang2019towards}.

-While these methods provide security guarantees, most of them require complex intermediate computations that depend on the training parameters of the network and can not be incorporated in the gradient for backpropagation.
-Since the direction of the gradient is then not precise, the optimization process may be problematic.
-Even though a couple of these approaches do provide an upper bound with closed form solution \citep{raghunathan2018certified, gowal2019scalable}, they only work for specific cases (\cite{raghunathan2018certified} only works for neural networks with two layers, and the upper bound in \cite{gowal2019scalable} is often loose and it only applies when the perturbations are in the $L_\infty$ norm-bounded ball).
-Given this state of affairs, we believe we need a new, principled approach to optimize an upper bound of the adversarial loss.
+While these methods can provide security guarantees against adversarial examples, most of them rely on \textcolor{black}{convex relaxations} to recursively compute upper and lower bounds for each layer, which introduces gaps that propagate and can affect the final bound for the last layer.
+For instance, the approach proposed in \cite{gowal2019scalable} computes bounds for each layer by assuming that the worst-case bounds for all previous layers can be achieved simultaneously.
+This often yields a loose upper bound of the adversarial loss whose minimization can be sensitive to hyperparameters \citep{zhang2019towards}.
+Another example is the aforementioned defense from \cite{wong2018provable}, where bounds at each layer are computed by solving a linear program that uses the bounds from previous layers for the linear ReLU relaxations. \textcolor{black}{Unlike these approaches, the method proposed in \cite{raghunathan2018certified} does not require computation of intermediate bounds}, however, their proposed upper bound only works for neural networks with two layers.